PhD, George Mason University

 Dr. Peters Burtons experience as an engineer and a secondary science teacher for 15 years helps her relate research to practice in science and engineering education.
 She has won several state and national awards for her work in secondary science education and holds a National Board Certification in Early Adolescent Science.
 In 2005, Dr. Peters Burton was selected as an Albert Einstein Distinguished Educator Fellow for the NASA where she advised the agency in their development of curriculum for teachers across the United States.
 Her work at NASA led her to be chosen as a member of the committee developing the first K-12 National Engineering Standards.

 In addition to her work with science education in Virginia and nationally, she spends time doing classroom research in developing student scientific epistemologies.
 Her work has shown promise in demonstrating a connection between content knowledge and nature of science knowledge.
-She continues to develop research projects that investigate ways that students and teachers can utilize self-regulation not only to learn scientific knowledge but also to learn how scientific knowledge is developed and validated.
+She continues to develop research projects that investigate ways that students, particularly those underrepresented in STEM fields, and teachers can use self-regulation strategies to learn scientific knowledge and to think like scientists.

-Dr. Peters Burtons research agenda is based in social justice and she pursues projects that help students who feel excluded in science classes become more aware of the scientific enterprise and how scientific knowledge is generated.
+Dr. Peters-Burton’s research agenda is based in social justice and she pursues projects that help students who feel excluded in science classes become more aware of the scientific enterprise and how scientific knowledge is generated.
 She is interested in the nexus of the nature of science, science teacher pedagogical content knowledge, and educational psychology.
+She is currently co-PI for two NSF-funded grants, Opportunity Structures for Preparation and Inspiration in STEM (OSPrI) and Developing a Model of STEM-Focused Elementary Schools (eSTEM) that have empirically identified criteria for the design of successful inclusive STEM high schools and elementary schools.
+In addition, she conducts research projects that investigate ways that students and teachers can use self-regulation not only to learn scientific knowledge but also to learn how scientists think.

 Sitar, A., May-Collado, L. J., Wright, A. J., Peters-Burton, E., Rockwood, L., & Parsons, E.C.M. (in press).
 Tourists' Perspectives on Dolphin-Watching in Bocas del Toro, Panama.
 Tourism in Marine Environments.